-Before you choose your favorite color for designing your business cards, postcards, brochures or other printed marketing materials, think about the emotion that color evokes.
-Is that the emotion you want prospective clients to associate with your brand?
+Color psychology is a crucial component of effectively portraying your brand.
+Before you choose your favorite color for designing your business card, postcard, brochure, or other printed materials, think about the emotion that color evokes.
+Is that the emotion you want prospective clients and customers to associate with your brand?

 Below you’ll find characteristics of some of the most popular colors when designing printed materials.